 By replacing a shower curtain with a glass panel or door, it also allows more light to pass through and hit all areas of the bathroom.

 A frosted glass door or panel will give more privacy if needed and will still allow this light to pass through.

 A wall mounted cabinet or shelf is the easiest option, however they can take up a little more space than a recessed cabinet/shelf.
 By installing a recessed cabinet or shelf, it is possible to have a cabinet or several shelves without eating into any bathroom space.

 A bathroom may be the smallest room in your home but it still can benefit from some of these tips to make it look and feel larger.
-By following some of these tips on how to maximize space in small bathrooms, you too can make your tiny bathroom feel a lot more spacious.
+By following some of these 10 simple tips to maximize space in a small bathroom, you too can make your tiny bathroom feel a lot more spacious.